visualbis/VV-Docs/docs/user-guide/home-page/request-access-inaccessible.md

     </Zoom>
   </div>

-Once you raise the request, it triggers both a notification pop-up and an access request mail notification to admin.
+Once you raise the request, it triggers both a notification pop-up and an access request mail notification to the admin.
 Once the admin approves/rejects your request, a similar access notification mail will be sent to you as well.
-A similar message also pops-up on your screen.
+A similar message also pops up on your screen.

 You can also view a list of all the requests raised by you under <Link to={useBaseUrl('docs/user-guide/home-page/my-requests')}>My Requests</Link> section.